Julia Kunin

 Julia Kunin is an American sculpture and video artist.
 She was born in Vermont, and lives and works in Brooklyn, New York.
 Her work is inspired by organic forms, undersea creatures, and interior spaces, with a focus on the female body.
+Her work has included ceramic art with luster glazes.
 She graduated from Rutgers University (M.F.A.) in 1993 and Wellesley College (B.A.) in 1984, and attended the Skowhegan School of Painting and Sculpture.
 Her work has been featured in ARTnews, House and Garden, The Brooklyn Rail, and in Harmony Hammond's book Lesbian Art in America (Rizzoli, 2000).

 Kunin is the recipient of many honors and awards, including a Fulbright in 2013.
-She has participated in many artist residencies and fellowship programs, including The Macdowell Colony in Peterborough, NH; the Marie Walsh Sharpe Art Foundation, in New York state; and Yaddo, in Saratoga Springs, NY.
+She has participated in many artist residencies and fellowship programs, including Macdowell Colony in Peterborough, NH; the Marie Walsh Sharpe Art Foundation, in New York state; and Yaddo, in Saratoga Springs, NY.